-The course will introduce state-of-the art modeling and experimental tools for discovering and analyzing species interactions in microbial communities, with a particular focus on metabolic dependencies.
+The course will introduce state-of-the art modelling and experimental tools for discovering and analysing species interactions in microbial communities, with a particular focus on metabolic dependencies.

-The course will run over a period of four days, each day divided between a morning session with theory and an afternoon session with practical work.
+The course will run over a period of five days, each day divided between a morning session with theory and an afternoon session with practical work.
 In the morning session, a leading expert in the field presents background information, key concepts and computational/experimental methods.
-This lecture module is followed by a round-table discussion chaired by the speaker.
+This lecture module is followed by a meet the speaker coffee break.
 The concepts are then introduced in more detail by the speaker or by one of the organizing instructors.
 Afternoon sessions, supervised by the instructors and teaching assistants, are dedicated to extensive practical work in wet as well as dry lab.

-The course is tailored for PhD students and post-docs with interest in analyzing species interactions in natural or synthetic microbial communities.
+The course is tailored for PhD students and post-docs with interest in analysing species interactions in natural or synthetic microbial communities.
 We expect both biologists interested in learning/using modelling and mathematicians/physicists/computer scientists with little biology exposure.
-Attendance is limited to 21 and the teacher-student ratio is excellent.
+Attendance is limited to 20 and the teacher-student ratio is excellent.

 The modelling component will cover constraint-based steady-state models as well as dynamic models.
 Experimental techniques will include high-throughput interaction mapping and metabolomics.